 Christopher Judson, MD

-Dr. Christopher Judson grew up in Suffield, Connecticut and is very excited to be returning to the area permanently.
-He attended the Loomis Chaffee School in Windsor, Connecticut.
+Dr. Christopher Judson grew up in Suffield, Connecticut and attended the Loomis Chaffee School in Windsor, Connecticut.
 He then graduated magna cum laude from Colgate University in 2007 where he majored in molecular biology.
-He received his Doctor of Medicine degree in 2011 from Tufts University School of Medicine in Boston, where he graduated as a member of the Alpha Omega Alpha Honor Medical Society.
+He received his Doctor of Medicine degree in 2011 from Tufts University School of Medicine in Boston, and he graduated as a member of the Alpha Omega Alpha Honor Medical Society.
 Dr. Judson completed his orthopedic residency training at the University of Connecticut in 2016, where he authored multiple textbook chapters and research papers.

-He and his wife, Jessica, reside in West Hartford, CT, with their daughter.
+Dr. Judson resides in West Hartford, CT with his wife, Jessica, and their children.
 He enjoys spending time with his family, skiing, playing guitar, and hiking with his two dogs.